mittwald/api-client-js/packages/models/README.md

 #### Proxy models

-Proxy Models represent a certain model just by its ID.
+A Proxy Model represents a certain model just by its ID.
 As the most basic model operations often just need the ID and some input data (deleting, renaming, ...), Proxy Models can avoid unnecessary API round trips.
 These classes can be used as a return type for new created models or for linked models.